Rachel B. Hooper

 Among other current cases, Ms. Hooper represents environmental groups in cases challenging Caltrans' approval of a controversial plan to widen the I-5 freeway along the San Diego coast; and the San Diego Association of Governments’ approval of the 2050 Regional Transportation Plan/Sustainable Communities Strategy.
 She also represents the City of Long Beach in challenging the Port of Los Angeles’ approval of a large railyard project known as the Southern California International Gateway project.

 Ms. Hooper has spoken widely on land use planning, CEQA, and initiatives and referenda.
 For many years, she has served on the editorial board of Matthew Bender’s California Environmental Law Reporter.
-She has been recognized as a Northern California Super Lawyer for 2007-2013, a designation awarded to only the top 5% of Northern California lawyers.
+She has been recognized as a Northern California Super Lawyer each year from 2007 to the present, a designation awarded to only the top 5% of Northern California lawyers, and was named as a “Top Woman Lawyer” by the Daily Journal in 2014.
 Ms. Hooper is a graduate of U.C.
 Berkeley School of Law (Boalt Hall), and received her B.A. from Yale University, graduating summa cum laude.

 Ms. Hooper is a member of the Bars of the State of California, the U.S. Circuit Court of Appeals for the Ninth Circuit, and the U.S. District Courts for the Northern, Eastern and Central Districts of California.